michalmuzyka/CHIP-8-emulator/README.md

 ## Miki launcher
 Small launcher written in C++ and WinApi.
 It allows you to select a rom file and run async emulation.
-It requires the emulator to be compiled as library and linked to the project.

 ![Image](coverphoto.png)